-However, there were a number of pro-slavery advocates who had settled in Leavenworth, and just a week after the Constitutional Convention at Topeka had adjourned, a large pro-slavery meeting was held in the city on November 14, 1855.
-It was made the occasion for Governor Wilson Shannon’s first visit to Leavenworth.
+However, there were several pro-slavery advocates who had settled in Leavenworth, and just a week after the Constitutional Convention at Topeka had adjourned, a large pro-slavery meeting was held in the city on November 14, 1855.
+It was the occasion for Governor Wilson Shannon’s first visit to Leavenworth.

-When Governor Shannon arrived he was met by a committee of Leavenworth citizens before being escorted to the meeting, held in Alexander’s stone building, at the southwest corner of Main and Shawnee Streets.
+When Governor Shannon arrived, he was met by a committee of Leavenworth citizens before being escorted to the meeting, held in Alexander’s stone building at the southwest corner of Main and Shawnee Streets.
 The group elected the governor as the chairman of the meeting, who opened the meeting by denouncing the Topeka Constitution and the Free-State movement generally.
-Others also made speeches including General John Calhoun, Surveyor General of Kansas and Nebraska Territories, who talked long and bitterly against the Free-Soilers.
-The only Free-State speaker who asked to be heard was a man named Marc Parrott whose speech could not be heard over the hoots, hollers, and jests of the crowd.
+Others also made speeches, including General John Calhoun, Surveyor General of Kansas and Nebraska Territories, who talked long and bitterly against the Free-Soilers.
+The only Free-State speaker who asked to be heard was a man named Marc Parrott, whose speech could not be heard over the crowd’s hoots, hollers, and jests.

-Meanwhile, Leavenworth wasn’t the only city in Leavenworth County that was having struggles between slavery advocates and abolitionists.
-At nearby Easton, some ten miles to the northwest, an attack was made upon the polls, which were so vigorously defended by Free-State voters, commanded by Stephen Sparks, of Alexandria Township, that a pro-slavery man named Mr. Cook was mortally wounded.
+Meanwhile, Leavenworth wasn’t the only city in Leavenworth County that struggled between slavery advocates and abolitionists.
+At nearby Easton, some ten miles to the northwest, an attack was made upon the polls, which were so vigorously defended by Free-State voters, commanded by Stephen Sparks of Alexandria Township, that a pro-slavery man named Mr. Cook was mortally wounded.
 Several fights occurred, in which the pro-slavery men were generally put down.

-Finally, the drunken soldiers managed to get him into an adjoining building, and organized a court for his trial.
-Though pro-slavery Captain Martin tried to control the men, he was unable to.
+Finally, the drunken soldiers managed to get him into an adjoining building and organized a court for his trial.
+Though pro-slavery Captain Martin tried to control the men, he could not.
 However, he did allow all but Captain R.P.
 Brown to escape.
-While Brown was being questioned in the mock trial, many of the drunken soldiers became impatient and broke up the “court,” and took Captain Brown out of the building, pummeling him along the way.
+While Brown was being questioned in the mock trial, many drunken soldiers became impatient, broke up the “court” and took Captain Brown out of the building, pummeling him along the way.
 After striking Brown on the head with a hatchet, the nearly dead man was taken to his home in a wagon.
 Before Brown died, he could only say to his wife, “I am murdered by a set of cowards.”
 He was buried on Pilot Knob the next day.

 In the meantime, the Topeka government sent James H. Lane to Washington with a petition to the U.S. Congress asking for the admission of Kansas into the Union as a Free-State.
 There were many irregularities in the documents, and the debate in congress was heated.
 Illinois Senator Stephen Douglas attacked the petition as fraudulent.
 Senator William Seward argued in support of admitting Kansas as a Free-State.
 The debate was so virulent that James Lane went so far as to challenge Senator Douglas to a duel.
 Douglas refused to accept the challenge.

-With the support of the president behind him, General David Rice Atchison and other pro-slavery leaders determined that “Free-soilism” should be swept away at any and all costs and the President sent additional Federal troops to Fort Leavenworth to enforce his demands.
+With the president’s support behind him, General David Rice Atchison and other pro-slavery leaders determined that “Free-soilism” should be swept away at any and all costs.
+The President sent additional Federal troops to Fort Leavenworth to enforce his demands.

-He was arrested at Lexington, Missouri in May, on the pretext that he was “fleeing from an indictment,” though the indictment for treason had not yet been found against him.
-He was brought to Leavenworth on May 24th, and the indictment was completed.
-He was held at McCarty’s Hotel, as rumors ran rampant that he might be rescued by Free-State friends or hanged by a pro-slavery mob at any time.
+He was arrested at Lexington, Missouri, in May, on the pretext that he was “fleeing from an indictment,” though the indictment for treason had not yet been found against him.
+He was brought to Leavenworth on May 24, and the indictment was completed.
+He was held at McCarty’s Hotel as rumors ran rampant that he might be rescued by Free-State friends or hanged by a pro-slavery mob at any time.
 However, though avid opponents, pro-slavery officials who had him in charge considered that their honor was staked upon his safety.
-Much of the time, therefore, General William Richardson, Commander of the Kansas Militia, stayed in the same room with him, while Judge Samuel Lecompte guarded his door.
+Therefore, General William Richardson, Commander of the Kansas Militia, often stayed in the same room with him while Judge Samuel Lecompte guarded his door.

-Upon orders from Governor Shannon, Robinson was removed to Lecompton, the Territorial capital, on June 1st.
+Upon orders from Governor Shannon, Robinson was removed to Lecompton, the Territorial capital, on June 1.
 Though the ex-governor was in Lecompton, his attorney, Henry Miles Moore, a resident of Leavenworth, soon became a target for much of the bitter and dangerous feelings of the pro-slavery advocates.
-In late May, his office was invaded by a squad of Kickapoo Rangers.
-Though no violence occurred, they warned Moore that he was making himself too prominent for his own safety.
-The next day; Moore and his partner Marc Parrott were arrested and marched to the warehouse of Russell, Major & Waddell.
-Other men were also arrested including the clerk of the Investigating Committee, a Lawrence mail contractor, and Free-State Captain Robert Riddel.
-As all were confined a huge crowd gathered outside, demanding that the prisoners should be hanged.
-The pro-slavery fanatics considered Moore to be the worst of them, as he had formerly been a slave owner.
-The next day, March 29th, all but Moore were released, promising that they would leave the territory.
+In late May, a squad of Kickapoo Rangers invaded his office.
+Though no violence occurred, they warned Moore that he was making himself too prominent for his safety.
+The next day, Moore and his partner Marc Parrott were arrested and marched to the warehouse of Russell, Major & Waddell.
+Other men were also arrested, including the clerk of the Investigating Committee, a Lawrence mail contractor, and Free-State Captain Robert Riddel.
+As all were confined, a huge crowd gathered outside, demanding that the prisoners should be hanged.
+The pro-slavery fanatics considered Moore the worst of them, as he had formerly been a slave owner.
+The next day, March 29, all but Moore were released, promising they would leave the territory.
 A rush was then made to hang Henry Miles Moore, but it was halted by Colonel Clarkson, the commander of the city militia.

-Although no further personal demonstrations were made against Moore or the investigating committee, Mayor William Murphy deemed it advisable to call a meeting on May 31, 1856.
-All citizens were called who were in favor of “sustaining and enforcing the laws of the Territory of Kansas and the Constitution and Union of the United States, and of restoring peace and quiet in the community.”
-At the meeting, a vigilance committee was appointed, and a very bitter spirit evinced toward the investigating committee.
+Although no further personal demonstrations were made against Moore or the investigating committee, Mayor William Murphy deemed it advisable to call a meeting on May 31 1856.
+All citizens were called who were in favor of “sustaining and enforcing the laws of the Territory of Kansas and the Constitution and Union of the United States, and of restoring peace in the community.”
+A vigilance committee was appointed at the meeting, and a very bitter spirit evinced toward the investigating committee.
 The gathering was dissolved in confusion, however, by the temerity of Reverend H. P. Johnson, who dared to offer a resolution that “we believe there are a good many Free-State men in the Territory who are good, true and law-abiding men, and would aid in enforcing the laws of the Territory.”

-In the meantime, the vigilance committee, appointed by the Mayor, which was to “restore peace and quiet in the community” had been increased to 50 men, and on June 5th, several Free-State men were ordered to leave the territory.
-However, a proclamation by Governor Shannon ordered the disbanding of all Free-State committees organized for the purpose of driving settlers from the Territory, and the Free-State men were protected.
+In the meantime, the mayor appointed the vigilance committee to “restore peace in the community” had been increased to 50 men, and on June 5 several Free-State men were ordered to leave the territory.
+However, a proclamation by Governor Shannon ordered the disbanding of all Free-State committees organized to drive settlers from the Territory, and the Free-State men were protected.

-A Missouri ruffian named Fugit had made a bet of six dollars against a pair of boots that in less than two hours he would bring Leavenworth an Abolitionist’s scalp.
-Starting out on his inhuman errand he met a young man named Hoppe, who had just arrived from Illinois a few days ago, and was returning from Lawrence, where he had taken his wife to visit a sister.
-He was shot dead from his carriage by Fugit, who scalped his victim and left him in the road.
+A Missouri ruffian named Fugit had bet six dollars against a pair of boots that he would bring Leavenworth an Abolitionist’s scalp in less than two hours.
+Starting on his inhuman errand, he met a young man named Hoppe, who had just arrived from Illinois a few days ago, and was returning from Lawrence, where he had taken his wife to visit a sister.
+He was shot dead from his carriage by Fugit, who scalped his victim and left him on the road.

 Fugit then fled to Missouri with the scalp.
 In May 1857, he was arrested in Leavenworth, tried for murder, and acquitted!
-Fugit’s act was applauded by Captain Frederick Emory and his gang of Regulators, but an innocent German, who expressed horror at the spectacle, was shot himself.
+Captain Frederick Emory and his gang of Regulators applaud Fugit’s act, but an innocent German, who expressed horror at the spectacle, was shot himself.

 A reign of terror had again commenced in Leavenworth.
-Armed bodies of men were stationed at all points along the river and turned every boat back which brought suspected, Free-State emigrants.
+Armed bodies of men were stationed at all points along the river and turned every boat back, which brought suspected, Free-State emigrants.
 Bands of ruffians were also organized, principally in Missouri, to drive away any settlers guilty of Free-State opinions.
 Among the most noted of these bands was that which ravaged Leavenworth under the command of Captain Frederick Emory, a United States mail contractor.
-In the name of “law and order,” they entered the houses and stores of Free State people and drove them into the street, without regard to age, sex, or previous condition.
-On Sunday night preceding the election for Mayor, on September 1, 1856, about 40 men went through the streets of the city crying out for all who would not take up arms to enforce the territorial laws to leave Leavenworth immediately or suffer the consequences.
+In the name of “law and order,” they entered the houses and stores of Free State people and drove them into the street without regard to age, sex, or previous condition.
+On Sunday night preceding the election for Mayor, on September 1 1856, about 40 men went through the city streets crying out for all who would not take up arms to enforce the territorial laws to leave Leavenworth immediately or suffer the consequences.

-The arrival of the new appointee, Governor John Geary, was most opportune, as Captain Emory and his gang were holding high carnival in and around Leavenworth.
-They had just captured three Free-State settlers and confiscated their property when the Governor arrived at Fort Leavenworth, on September 9th.
-Captain Emory was captured, his prisoners set free, and he, in turn, was released himself.
+The arrival of the new appointee, Governor John Geary, was most opportune, as Captain Emory and his gang held high carnival in and around Leavenworth.
+They had just captured three Free-State settlers and confiscated their property when the Governor arrived at Fort Leavenworth.
+On September 9 Captain Emory was captured, his prisoners set free, and he, in turn, was released himself.

-The arrival of Governor Geary in the Territory may be said to mark the commencement of the end of the terrible conflict which had raged in Kansas for two years.
-Upon the day of his arrival, he addressed a letter to the U.S. Secretary of State, William L. Marcy, which said.
+The arrival of Governor Geary in the Territory may be said to mark the end of the terrible conflict that had raged in Kansas for two years.
+Upon his arrival, he addressed a letter to the U.S. Secretary of State, William L. Marcy, which said.